All posts

 The sync protocol becomes simpler too

 No diff application, no chain walking, no special cases for "what if my ancestor is corrupted."
-Resumable transfers are free — if a download stops halfway, the client just re-requests the missing hash on next sync.
-The protocol doesn't need to know anything about version history; it just moves content-addressed blobs.
+Resumable transfers are free.
+If a download stops halfway, the client just re-requests the missing file on next sync.
+The protocol doesn't need to know anything about version history; it just compares hashes and moves the bytes that changed.

 Simplicity here pays off in reliability.
 Less code means fewer places for bugs to hide.
 When someone reports a sync issue, we can diagnose it in an afternoon, not a week.